 Socially responsible investors often share the belief that investment strategies that do not take future generations into account can perpetuate business practices that are harmful to people and planet.

-A sustainability focused investor or financial advisor looks at more than balance sheets when weighing which investments to make.
-ESG criteria are metrics used to assess how a company is performing in terms of environmental, social, and governance factors:
+A sustainability-focused investor or financial advisor looks at more than balance sheets when weighing which investments to make.
+Sustainable and responsible criteria are metrics used to assess how a company is performing in terms of environmental, social and other factors:

 - Environmental metrics assess how a company’s practices are impacting the planet.
 They might measure the company’s impact on air or water quality, how much water they use, how much waste they produce (and how they manage that waste), and how much energy they use and what type of energy.